tamara-bain/code-review-paradigms/readme.md

 These are perspectives to read through the code with after completing the above assessment.

 ### Not complete
 Read through the code looking for completeness.
 Does the program cover everything it is supposed to do?
-Is there any feature missing? (hotspots: analytics, error reporting, uptime monitoring, async. tasks, caching)
+Is there any feature missing?
+Things that may be missing:

+- Async tasks
+- Error reporting
+- Uptime montiors
+- Analytics
+- Locks
+- Caching
+- Tests

 ### Wrong result
 Read through the code looking for correctness.
 Is there anything in the program that could give the wrong result?
 Are calculations correct?
 Is the control flow logic correct?
 Is the business logic correct?

 ### Hard to maintain
 Read through the code imagining yourself maintaining it.
 Is there anything that would be difficult to maintain?
 Is there anything that is confusing or hard to read?
 Would it be hard to refactor or change in the future?
 Will it create inefficiencies that will interfere with the operation of the program?

+### User experience
+If it is a frontend feature - is the feature achieving a good user experience?
+On the backend - will this endpoint load quickly?
+Would an error state be confusing to a user?
+Is it doing what a user expects?